slapplgod/rTPA/.github/README.md

 If you are still happy to contribute, please follow [this guideline]() for contributing.

 > [!IMPORTANT]
 > Please state your issue as clearly as possible!
 If you can, please add screenshots.
-If you are doing a PR, make sure to clearly describe what your additions change, or they will be denied.
+If you are requesting a pull, make sure to clearly describe what your additions change, or they will be denied.

 ## Sponsoring